wp-plugins/scormi/readme.txt

 == Description ==
 Our goal with the plugin is to give you actionable information that can be used to make business decisions.
 Using the acquisition information below gives you a good picture of where visitors are coming from and how well your content is performing.
 Choose report date ranges for the past 7, 30, 60, or 90 days.
 Scormi works best for mature sites with over 100 visitors/day and at least 90 days of Google Analytics history.
 The report is mobile responsive so it works perfectly on a smartphone.

+The report can be viewed in the WP admin and one a publicly accessible WordPress page you create.
+You can optionally have the report auto-emailed to you daily.

 Report metrics include:

 * Sessions & corresponding last year sessions